 7. The Deep

 Over 3000 creatures call The Deep home – it is the biggest draw in Hull and the most spectacular aquarium in Britain.
-Interactive displays and dramatic commentaries transport you deep into the ocean and the colourful coral fishes and a massive array of aquatic life fill your mind with wonder.
+Interactive displays and dramatic commentaries transport you deep into the ocean and the colorful coral fishes and a massive array of aquatic life fill your mind with wonder.

 Price: £12 for adults and £10 for children